What is it?

 Sponsors are responsible for providing housing for two years and assistance with integration for one year.
 To be approved as a sponsor, proof of available funding of at least £9,000 is required.
 Refugees under the program have the right to work and claim social security benefits.
 After five years they have the option to apply for indefinite leave to remain in the United Kingdom.

 A major difference from the Canadian and Australian programs is that sponsors are not able to select specific individuals or families.
+They are refugees from the Syrian conflict assessed and referred by UNHCR.
 The first year of the program saw a modest 53 refugees resettled.
 A slow sponsor approvals process was cited as one of the reasons for the low numbers of resettled refugees.

 If you think that something on this page is incorrect, please let us know.